Getting a Mortgage When Self-Employed or a Contractor

 From our first conversation with you, whether that be a phone call or face to face meeting, we'll ask you questions about your current financial situation and future needs.
 Then we'll organise a follow-up discussion where we can go through your options and talk about your requirements in more detail.

-Our mortgage brokers can then help you secure a DIP (Decision in Principle), which is essentially a promise from a lender that they'll loan you the money for your chosen property.
+Our self employed mortgage brokers in Northampton can then help you secure a DIP (Decision in Principle), which is essentially a promise from a lender that they'll loan you the money for your chosen property.
 Once we've done this, we'll proceed with arranging your mortgage up until completion.

 How Can I Prove My Income as a Contractor or Self-employed Professional?